jaanga/events/sf-webgl-2014-03-13/readme.md

 ## Highlights

+Jaanga unFlatland r10 and FGx Plane Spotter r3.
+Real-time big data 3D cartography.
+Fully FOSSelized.

-* 'Slippy Map' TMS is the 3D asset manager to beat
+* 'Slippy Map' Tile Map System (TMS) - hierarchical binning - is a nifty 3D asset manager
-* Heightmaps are an effective way to store 3D data
+* Heightmaps are an effective way to store 3D elevation data.
+And the easiest to implement
-* Canvas tag tools multiply matrices for you fast
-* OSGEO's GDAL beats out Imagemagick
-* Jonathan de Ferranti's 3D data is many ways amazing
+* Jonathan de Ferranti's 3D elevation data is many ways amazing
+* OSGEO's GDAL beats out Imagemagick for batch processing bitmaps
+* Canvas element's context multiplies the matrices for you - fast
 * GitHub is your friend.
-Of CORS not. geoJSON, STL
+Though of CORS not.
-* 3D mapping is now fast, cheap and easy
+* 3D cartography is now fast, cheap and easy

 It's not about building a mapping app
 It's about extending our languages